-The Alexandrite Laser
+Alexandrite Laser Hair Removal

 The Alexandrite laser produces a longer beam of light than the Ruby, requiring fewer pulses during a laser hair removal session.
 This has the benefit of lessening patient discomfort.
 What’s more, the Alexandrite laser effectively removes hair on people with a wide range of skin tones and hair color combinations and is especially effective on coarse hair.

 Some of the advantages of the Alexandrite laser include:

 - The laser has a very good skin penetration rate

 - It is known to be effective on finer, thinner hairs that stymie most other lasers